FallingWithStyle/OneNote-Notion-Importer/PRD.md

 ## 6. Epics and Stories
 ### Epic 1: Core CLI Infrastructure
-**Goal**: Build the foundational CLI tool with basic file processing capabilities
+**Goal**: Build the foundational CLI tool with basic file processing capabilities using Red-Green-Refactor TDD methodology

 #### Story 1.1: Project Setup and CLI Framework
 - **User Story**: As a developer, I want a working CLI tool structure, so that I can build the core functionality